George W. Bush Criticizes Afghanistan Withdrawal: Fears for Women, Girls

 As Breitbart News reported, Bush was made aware of the withdrawal plan ahead of time back in April.

-On that occasion, Biden said “he and I have had many disagreements over policy throughout the years, we’re absolutely united in our respect and support for the valor.
+On that occasion, President Joe Biden commended his predecessor, saying “he and I have had many disagreements over policy throughout the years, we’re absolutely united in our respect and support for the valor.
 The courage and integrity of the women and men in the United States Armed Forces who served, and immensely grateful for the bravery and backbone they have shown through nearly two decades of combat deployments.”

 Afghanistan is emerging as a significant global producer of methamphetamine, according to a study published on Tuesday by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA). https://t.co/ZeGmWhoEVA